@masatomakino/threejs-interactive-object

 • get isOver(): boolean

-Indicates whether the pointer is currently hovering over the object.
+Indicates whether any pointer is currently hovering over the object.

 Returns boolean

-True if pointer is over the object, false otherwise
+True if one or more pointers are over the object, false otherwise

 • get isPress(): boolean

-Indicates whether the pointer is currently pressed down on the object.
+Indicates whether any pointer is currently pressed down on the object.

 Returns boolean

-True if pointer is pressed down, false otherwise
+True if one or more pointers are pressed down, false otherwise

 • get materialSet(): undefined | StateMaterialSet